 Auto-placement is configured at the host level.
 It allows you to manage

-Host tenancy instance launches that specify its unique
+accepts Host tenancy instance launches that specify its

-untargeted instance launches that match its instance type configuration.
+any untargeted instance launches that match its instance type

-launch on any Dedicated Host that has auto-placement enabled and that
+to launch on any Dedicated Host that has auto-placement enabled and

 Host affinity